Fallout Logo

 What is Fallout?

 This is a series of role-playing video games set in a world following a global nuclear catastrophe.
-The gameplay centers on completing quests, battling enemies, and struggling to survive in a devastated and dangerous environment.
+The gameplay centers on completing quests, battling enemies, and surviving in a devastated, dangerous environment.
 The project is known for its retrofuturistic atmosphere, dark humor, and non-linear storytelling.

 1997